azkaban/azkaban/docs/flowRetry.rst

 - the execution will be retried if it falls to FAIL or EXECUTION_STOPPED status;
 - it will be retried at most 1 time;
 - when retrying, those jobs succeeded in original execution will be disabled in the retried execution.

+**DSL** approach:

+Define the flow-parameters using DSL in the gradle files, or in the corresponding `.flow` files.